 5. Central Texas Beauty College (CTBC) – Round Rock & Temple, TX

 Central Texas Beauty College operates two campuses as one of the finest cosmetology schools in Texas.
-CTBC boasts a 100% pass rate for the state exam for the past decade!
-CNBC’s cosmetology program covers 1,500 hours in classes like coloring, chemistry, styling, haircutting, nails, and esthetics among others.
+CTBC boasts a 100% pass rate for the state Cosmetology exam for the past decade!
+CTBC’s cosmetology program covers 1,000 hours in classes like coloring, chemistry, styling, haircutting, nails, and esthetics among others.
 CTBC also offers a manicuring and instructor course, as well as a 300 hour Barber crossover course.

 - Student Enrollment – 176 students on both Texas campuses